code-flower/chrome/README.md

-This chrome extension adds a "Codeflower" menu item to the "Insights" dropdown on github.
-When you click the menu item, the codeflower app is loaded up in an iframe and passed the name of the repo as a query param, like this:
+This chrome extension appends a "Codeflower" tab to the navigation bar on github.
+When you click the tab, the client-web application is loaded up in an iframe, and passed the name of the repo as a query param, like this:

 ```
-<iframe src="https://codeflower.la/?owner=[repo owner]&name=[repo name]&branch=[name of branch]"></iframe>
+<iframe src="https://web.codeflower.la?context=chrome&owner=[repo owner]&name=[repo name]&branch=[name of branch]"></iframe>
 ```

 Although this seems straightforward, github's content security policy prevents you from directly injecting an iframe whose source is a foreign domain.
 The problem, and solution, are described here: